Phuket

 • Where do nights go wrong for travellers in Phuket?

-• Are there any areas in Phuket I should avoid?
+• Are there areas in Phuket I should avoid?

 • What happens if I get sick in Phuket?